duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 <!-- /summary -->

 For example, the `media` **template group** works well when your Spice is related to "thing" (e.g., recipe, tv show, movie, game) which has an image to display, a name, and a rating.
-It's likely that this template group will work for other types of results and we're here to help you determine which template group and features work best for your Spice instant answer.
+It's likely that this template group will work for other types of results and we're here to help you determine which template group and features work best for your Spice Instant Answer.

 The purpose of this page is to help you understand what each template group looks like and what content works best for it.
-Each group is accompanied by several examples of live Spice instant answers using that group.
+Each group is accompanied by several examples of live Spice Instant Answers using that group.
 Each template is accompanied by similar examples, links to code and diagrams indicating what features exist for the template and what the template layout looks like.

 ## Index of Spice Templates